 Increasing efficiency and productivity with test automation in your application project actually starts with a new mindset.
 Software tests have to be repeated often during all development cycles to ensure the best possible quality of the application.
 Every time source code is modified software tests should be repeated.
 For each release of the software, it should be tested on all supported variants of operating systems and different hardware configurations.
 Manually repeating these tests is costly and time-consuming.
 For example, running well-covering tests on all different variants of Android and actual devices would take a lot of time when done manually.

 Test automation is an easy task once adopted from the beginning and it will save you time and money while the development goes on.
 Determining the number of relevant test cases and releases will also indicate how well will test automation work for your project.

 In some projects, it actually makes sense to start with manual testing, especially in early of the development process.
 This will offer developers a good opportunity to refine their test strategy, set test requirements and done planning on how testing will be done during the development.
-Later in process when testing processes are standardizes all different types of automated testing will start delivering benefits.
+Later in the process when testing processes are standardized all different types of automated testing will start delivering benefits.